Fury-Labs/fury-bridge/relayer/spec/05_signing.md

 ## Output

-At the end of signing, the signed message is output and each node broadcasts it to the Ethereum or Kava chain.
+At the end of signing, the signed message is output and each node broadcasts it to the Ethereum or Fury chain.